-the along-track drifts measured by vertical and horizontal TII sensors in general do not agree, and are significantly different from the along-track drifts predicted by the Weimer (2005) model which, among other things, clearly show anti-sunward flow

-- 535 across the polar cap.
+Regarding the suitability of Swarm TII measurements for development of an empirical ionospheric convection model, Lomidze et al. (2019, 2021) showed that Swarm TII cross-track measurements and corresponding model outputs from the Weimer (2005) empirical model are very similar in a climatological sense.
+On the other hand Lomidze et al. (2021) found that the along-track drifts measured by vertical and horizontal TII sensors in general do not agree, and are significantly different from the along-track drifts predicted by the Weimer (2005) model which, among other things, clearly show anti-sunward flow across the polar cap.
 They concluded, "Overall, the results for the TII along-track indicate that some large-scale features in that component of ion convection cannot be captured by the current version of the Swarm along-track drift measurements, and data from the [vertical and horizontal] sensors can be different."
 For these reasons we have chosen to exclude along-track drift measurements in deriving the Swarm Hi-C model.
-The predicted along-track component of ionospheric convection therefore relies heavily on our assuming a potential electric field (Equation 21) and by imposing the constraint discussed in Section - 540 3.2, and it should here be emphasized that we have not explicitly validated Swarm Hi-C model predictions of along-track convection.
+The predicted along-track component of ionospheric convection therefore relies heavily on our assuming a potential electric field (Equation 21) and by imposing the constraint discussed in Section 3.2, and it should here be emphasized that we have not explicitly validated Swarm Hi-C model predictions of along-track convection.
 Since the along-track component is not constrained by measurements (see Section 3) the uncertainty of the along-track convection predicted by Swarm Hi-C must of necessity be larger.
 A more complete discussion of issues with along-track ion drift measurements is given by Lomidze et al. (2021).

-Astute readers will notice in Section 3.2 that Swarm TII ion drift measurements are calibrated based on QD coordinates,

-- 545 while the zero-potential constraint applied to the Swarm Hi-C model is based on MA-110 coordinates.
+Astute readers will notice in Section 3.2 that Swarm TII ion drift measurements are calibrated based on QD coordinates, while the zero-potential constraint applied to the Swarm Hi-C model is based on MA-110 coordinates.
 We use MA-110 coordinates because these coordinates are constant along Earth's magnetic field lines, whereas QD coordinates are not.
-Laundal and Richmo explain that in practice, the difference is essentially the reference height to which the dipole mapping is done, and the interested reader is referred to their review.
-For our purposes it is sufficient to note that at Swarm altitudes of 400-500 km, an MA-110 latitude of 47° corresponds to QD latitudes of ~45.4°-45.8°. - The only other study of which we are aware that presents global empirical models of these descriptors of IT electrodynamics is the work of Weimer and Edwards (2021) (hereafter WE21).
+Laundal and Richmond (2017) explain that in practice, the difference is essentially the reference height to which the dipole mapping is done, and the interested reader is referred to their review.
+For our purposes it is sufficient to note that at Swarm altitudes of 400-500 km, an MA-110 latitude of 47° corresponds to QD latitudes of $\sim 45.4^{\circ}-45.8^{\circ}$.

+The only other study of which we are aware that presents global empirical models of these descriptors of IT electrodynamics is the work of Weimer and Edwards (2021) (hereafter WE21).
 An important difference between the Swarm Hi-C and AMPS models and the empirical models that they use is that the former do not assume any form of hemispheric asymmetry, whereas the ionospheric potential model used by WE21 does assume hemispheric mirror symmetry, and the Weimer (2013) model of divergence-free currents used by WE21 is based solely on NH ground magnetometer measurements.
-Thus while the results - 555 presented by WE21 represent an important step toward a fuller understanding of high-latitude IT electrodynamics, the empirical models they use cannot be employed for testing the degree to which the abovementioned descriptors of IT electrodynamics exhibit mirror symmetry between hemispheres.
+Thus while the results presented by WE21 represent an important step toward a fuller understanding of high-latitude IT electrodynamics, the empirical models they use cannot be employed for testing the degree to which the abovementioned descriptors of IT electrodynamics exhibit mirror symmetry between hemispheres.